Mount Everest: 2019

 The spring or pre-monsoon window for 2019 witnessed the deaths of climbers.
 Images of hundreds queuing to reach the summit and reports of climbers stepping over dead bodies dismayed people around the world.

 There was an announcement of an expedition to re-measure the height of Everest, particularly in light of the 2015 earthquakes.
 Among the climbing teams was a scientific expedition with a planned study of pollution, and how things like snow and vegetation influence the availability of food and water in the region.
 In the 2019 spring season, there were roughly 40 teams with almost 400 climbers and several hundred guides attempting to summit on the Nepali side.
 Nepal issued 381 climbing permits for 2019.
 For the northern routes in Chinese Tibet, several hundred more permits were issued.
 In May, Nepali mountaineering guide Kami Rita summited twice within a week, his 23rd and 24th ascents.

 By 28 May, the death toll reached 11, when a climber died at about 26,000 ft during the descent, and a 12th climber was missing and later declared dead.
 The deaths were possibly due to crowding leading to delays high on the mountain, and shorter weather windows.
 Someone who had summited previously noted that when the weather window opens, long lines form as everyone rushes to summit and get back down.
 Despite the number of deaths, reports indicated that a record 891 climbers summited in the spring 2019 climbing season.
 Although China has had permit restrictions, and Nepal requires a doctor to sign off on climbing permits, the natural dangers of climbing such as falls and avalanches combined with medical issues aggravated by Everest's extreme altitude led to 2019 being a year with a comparatively high death toll.

+On 23 May, Juan Pablo Mohr Prieto became the first Chilean to ascend both Lhotse and Everest without supplemental oxygen, taking 164 hours and inventing a new Guinness World Record.
+On 27 May, Mingma Dorchi Sherpa set the world record for fastest ever Double Crown ascent of Lhotse and Everest, with a traverse time between the summits of 6 hours and 1 minute, using supplemental oxygen.

 2020s

 Both Nepal and China prohibited foreign climbing groups during the 2020 season, due to the COVID-19 pandemic.
 2020 saw no summits from the Nepal (South) Side.

 In October 2025, blizzard-like conditions prompted Chinese authorities to evacuate nearly 350 people by October 6, with about 200 more stranded on the Everest Scenic Area.

+In May 2026 Nepali climber Kami Rita, age 56, broke his personal record ascending the mountain for the 32nd time, when at the same time Lhakpa Sherpa made her record 11th time to the summit.
+That same month, Nirmal Purja set the record for fastest Double Crown traverse, summitting both Everest and Lhotse without supplemental oxygen, at 13 hours and 42 minutes.
+Chinese climber Gexi Luori made the first ever quadruple ascent of Everest and Lhotse, summitting the peaks twice each, in the same season.